-- · part-time students. - · married students. - students who are 21 years of age or older at the time of their registration for the academic year. - · students living with family in the Camrose area. - · students whose medical needs cannot be met by Augustana Faculty.
+- · part-time students. - · married students. - students with children - students who are 21 years of age or older at the time of their registration for the academic year. - · students living with family in the Camrose area. - · students whose medical needs cannot be met by Augustana Faculty.